-Admission to the Master of Social Work program requires a baccalaureate degree from an accredited college or university, and a minimum GPA of 3.0 for the last 60 semester units or 90 quarter units of undergraduate course work.
+Admission to the Master of Social Work program requires a baccalaureate degree from a regionally accredited college or university, and a minimum GPA of 3.0 for the last 60 semester units or 90 quarter units of undergraduate course work.

 Students must also have completed an undergraduate statistics course with a grade of 'C' or better; and have computing skills sufficient to complete graduate work, including word processing and statistical software programs.A complete application consists of:

 - The completed application form (see "How to Apply", on left).

 - One set of official transcripts from each college and university attended (with official verification of graduation).

 - Completion of an undergraduate statistics course with a grade of 'C' or better.